Plush Coat (Medium-Haired) German Shepherd: 8 Interesting Facts, Info & Pictures

 The Plush Coat is one of three coats that the German Shepherd can have.
 This is the coat that you most often see on German Shepherds in dog shows.
 Then, there is the short, or stock, coat and the long coat, with plush, or medium, being right in the middle of the two.
 No matter which coat length your Shepherd has, it won’t affect their personality or trainability.
 Some people prefer the plush coat because of its fluffy appearance.
 Dogs with this coat have long patches of soft fur around their ears and on the backs of their legs.
 The entire coat is between 1-2 inches long, compared to the short coat, which is 1 inch.

-8 Interesting Facts About the Plush Coat German Shepherd
+8 Little-Known Facts About the Plush Coat German Shepherd

 1. Their nickname is the German Shedder.